WXYC/dj-site/README.md

 1. Create a new branch: `git checkout -b my-feature-branch`
 2. Make your changes and commit them: `git commit -m "Add some feature"`
 3. Push to the branch: `git push origin my-feature-branch`
+4. Deploy to the site (rarely): `npm run deploy`
-4. Submit a pull request detailing your changes.
+5. Submit a pull request detailing your changes.
+6. If you did not complete step 4 after your pull request was approved, notify a site admin to do so.

 ## License
 The WXYC Card Catalog, Revised is released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of this license.